 The first solicitor should be released from undertakings furnished to third parties.

-As already discussed, where the first solicitor has furnished an undertaking to a third party, the client's instructions to the first solicitor are irrevocable, without the first solicitor's consent.
-If the first solicitor consents to the determination of his retainer, and if it is appropriate for the second solicitor to do so, he should, with the consent of the third party, substitute his own undertaking for that of the first solicitor to enable the release of the first solicitor's liability to the third party.
+As already discussed, where the first solicitor has furnished an undertaking to a third party, the client's instructions to the first solicitor are irrevocable, without the first solicitor's consent to the termination of the retainer.
+If the first solicitor consents, and if it is appropriate for the second solicitor to do so, he should, with the consent of the third party, substitute his own undertaking for that of the first solicitor to enable the release of the first solicitor's liability to the third party.